About Contractor University

 Housing First Minnesota's overall mission is to help our member businesses grow through marketing, advocacy and industry connections.
 Contractor University’s mission is to provide timely and relevant information to contractors and suppliers so that they may meet their continuing education requirements, and develop and apply the knowledge, skills and values to provide the highest quality of service to their clients.

 If you are taking courses for continuing education credits, or just coming to learn, you’ll gain useful and practical knowledge that you can apply to your job or business.
 You'll find courses on building/energy codes and the latest building science taught by experts in their fields.
-Plus, legal and specialized courses that you won’t find anywhere else.
+Plus, legal, business management, and specialized courses that you won’t find anywhere else.
 In addition, you’ll have the opportunity to connect with others in your industry.
 Discover why fulfilling your continuing education requirements at Contractor University is such a great value.

-*EPA Lead Initial Course is extra
+*EPA Lead Initial and CAPS courses are extra

 You do not need to be a Housing First Minnesota member to attend.
 Everyone is welcome.

-*No refunds/exchanges unless cancellation is made by 8 am the day BEFORE the class.
+*All Courses (except CAPS courses): No refunds/exchanges unless cancellation is made by 8 am the day BEFORE the class.

 Courses are approved for the following continuing education credits (see individual course descriptions for specific credits):